BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod is a spiritual cousin of my own Better Loot mod, and you can expect to enjoy a much better quality of gear throughout your playthrough.
-Functionally it feels very similar to Better Loot, while playing, thanks to the increased volume of loot which gets dropped, thanks to every weapon-wielding enemy having a guaranteed drop.
+Functionally it feels very similar, thanks to the increased volume of loot which gets dropped.

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.